 Energy also seems to present a sharing opportunity.
 Community microgrids enable small-scale access to renewable energy, sharing the cost between users and selling excess to regional or national grids.

 This small-scale sharing is gathering traction through sharing platform cooperatives.
 These are putting more emphasis on ownership, for both workers and users.
-New York-based ride-sharing app Juno, for instance, only takes 10% commission from its drivers (compared to 20-30% that Uber takes), while it gives drivers the option to be contractors or employees.
+UK-based ride-sharing app Ola, for instance, takes 15% commission from its drivers (compared to the 25% cut that Uber takes from every fare).

 “Time will tell if these present a viable alternative to large sharing platforms,” Christoph says, “But it’s an interesting counter-trend where we’ll likely see much more movement in coming years.”